Ashupap/CustomerTrackPay/replit.md

 **Backend**:
 - Node.js with Express
+- SQLite with better-sqlite3
 - Passport.js with Local Strategy for authentication
-- Express-session with in-memory store
+- Express-session with better-sqlite3-session-store
 - Scrypt for password hashing
 - TypeScript for type safety